-FY 2022/23 Objective: Identify costs for grate replacement and prepare bid package if directed by City Council.
+FY 2022/232023/24 Objective: Identify costs for grate replacement and prepare bid package if directed by City Council.
 Engage the Public Arts Commission (PAC) to participate and potentially make this a public art project.

 - Identify replacement costs.

 - Explore the potential for an artistic addition and engage the PAC.

 - Prepare construction bid documents.

+- Apply for Coastal Permit/Waiver

 - Advertise project for construction.